 NCERT Class 12 Biology Deleted Syllabus 2026-27

-The NCERT 2026-27 syllabus for Class 12 Biology has been rationalised by the examination authority to reduce content load for CBSE Boards and NEET.
-The drops listed below are officially out of the 2026-27 question paper, so skip these while revising.
+NCERT has trimmed the 2026-27 Class 12 Biology syllabus to cut the study load for CBSE Boards and NEET.
+The topics listed below are officially out of the 2026-27 question paper.
+Skip them while you revise.

 | Chapter | Deleted Topics (2026-27) |